Will Robots Ever Control the Sporting World?

-We are not quite living in the advanced society that was envisioned for us by sci-fi writers of the 1950s, but robots are gradually working their way into our everyday lives.
-They are taking jobs that we once needed humans for and before long they could be putting millions of the working class out of work, while also taking jobs away from writers, artists, designers and more.
+We are not entirely living in the advanced society that was envisioned for us by sci-fi writers of the 1950s.
+Still, robots are gradually working their way into our everyday lives.
+They are taking jobs that we once needed humans for, and before long they could be putting millions of the working class out of work, while also taking jobs away from writers, artists, designers, and more.

 The 2010s is the decade we heard about burger-flipping robots entering the kitchens of fast-food chains, the decade in which robots wrote novels and created truly mind-blowing art.
 It is a scary proposition for many skilled and non-skilled workers, but what about sports stars?

 Is this an area that will always rely on human involvement, or will we also see robots taking over spectator sports?

 In 1997 the world watched in awe as world chess champion Garry Kasparov lost to a chess computer named Deep Blue.
 It was the first of its kind, but not the last.
-In the 2 decades since this momentous victim for a robot, they have conquered many other games.
+In the two decades since this momentous victim for a robot, they have conquered many other games.

 AI programmed games of poker, backgammon, and pretty much every board game under the sun are already way better than us humans.
 Scrabble is a great example of this.
 You might think that it would require the sort of strategy and skill that robots cannot master, but if you have ever played online Scrabble and made use of the "Hint" feature, you will know that is not true.
-The computer knows the best move every single time, which means there really is no competition.
+The computer knows the best move every single time, which means there is no competition.

-Of course, if one computer were to play another at a game like this, it would all be down to the luck of the draw, with the letters drawn being the only deciding factor.
+Of course, if one computer were to play another at a game like this, it would all be down to the luck of the draw, with the letters are drawn being the only deciding factor.
 So, what happens with games that cannot be perfected in such a way?

 Machines that Move